josegcpa/nnunet_serve/README.md

   - `NNUNET_SERVE_PORT`: the port the server listens on (default: `12345`).

 Ensure your `model-serve-spec.yaml` is present and correctly references your models.
 GPU and `nvidia-smi` must be available; the server waits for a GPU with enough free memory before running a job.

+#### Running as a Docker container

+Firstly, users must install [Docker](https://www.docker.com/). **Docker requires `sudo` if not [correctly setup](https://docs.docker.com/engine/install/linux-postinstall/) so be mindful of this!**.
+Then:

+1. Adapt the [`model-serve-spec.yaml`](model-serve-spec.yaml) with your favourite models; this is the blueprint for `model-serve-spec-docker.yaml` (same models but different model directory)
+2. Build the container (`sudo docker build -f Dockerfile . -t nnunet_predict`)
+3. Run the container while specifying the relevant ports (50422), GPU usage (`--gpus all`), and the model directory (`-v /models:/models`, as well as the output directory if necessary `-v /data/nnunet:/data/nnunet`): `sudo docker run -it -p 50422:50422 --gpus all -v /models:/models -v /data/nnunet:/data/nnunet nnunet_predict`.
+This will launch the inference server.
+When specifying the output directory - if the outputs are not supposed to be kept, we recommend using a Docker volume which can be easily deleted.
+If the server is running internally, it might be interesting to mount a directory in the computer.

 ### Endpoints